Mario7F/MDM-Project/README.md

   - Set up on premise environment, connect a workstation to the domain and sync the environment to Azure.
   - Set up a autopilot deployment for Windows
   - Create users and assign them to a priviledge group to assist with administrative task in Intune (scope tag).
-Create a custom role to perform their duty (compliance policies, device configuration and endpoint analytics).
+Create a custom role to perform their duty (ability to set up compliance policies, device configuration and endpoint analytics).
   - Use Remote Help to assist in troubleshooting

 ### Objective - Phase 2

   - Set up compliance and conditional policies rules for devices.
   - Configure Apple and Android enrollments
-  - Configuration profiles for managing device settings
+  - Set up configuration profiles for managing device settings

+### Objective - Phase 3

+  - Deploy 365 on Windows and Apple device
+  - Attach an app policy to the Apple device
+  - Set up a deployment policy to manage software updates
+  - Create endpoint security for devices for extra protection